Modal vs Replicate: which is better for deploying Hugging Face models as a production API (custom code, not just a model card)?

 )

-return tokenizer.decode(outputs[0], skip_special_tokens=True)
+return self.tokenizer.decode(out[0], skip_special_tokens=True)

-Next, expose this as an HTTP API:
+Then expose this as a production HTTP endpoint:

 from fastapi import FastAPI